Henvezz95/BarBeR/README.md

 To generate a graph from the results generated by a Single-Class Detection Test run ```python3 python/visualizer/single_class_graphs.py```.
 To generate a graph from the results generated by a Multi-Class Detection Test run ```python3 python/visualizer/multi_class_graphs.py```.

 To change the path of the input reports, change the variable 'base_path' present in both scripts.
-In the case of a single class detection test, it's necessary to select the right barcode type changing the variable type, which could be '1D' or '2D'.
+In the case of a single class detection test, it's necessary to select the right barcode type, changing the variable type, which could be '1D' or '2D'.
 Graphs will be generated in the folder ```results/graphs```.

 # Train a deep-learning model
 To train a model with Ultralytics run ```python/ultralytics_trainer.py```.
 A configuration file is needed (e.g. ```config/ultralytics_training_config.yaml```), as well as an output path for the trained model (Default is Saved Models).
 </br></br>
 To train a model with Detectron2 run ```python/detectron2_trainer.py```.
 A configuration file is needed (e.g. ```config/detectron2_training_config.yaml```), as well as an output path for the trained model (Default is Saved Models).
 </br></br>
-To train a Zharkov model run ```Zharkov2019/zharkov_trainer.py```.
+To train a Zharkov model, run ```Zharkov2019/zharkov_trainer.py```.
 A configuration file is needed (e.g. ```config/zharkov_training_config.yaml```), as well as an output path for the trained model (Default is Saved Models).

 # K-fold cross-validation
 To run K-fold cross-validation, it would be necessary to run the scripts multiple times manually.
 Since running the scripts multiple times and changing the configuration each time would take too much time, it is possible to automate the process using a bash script.
-The python file ```python/create_configuration_yaml.py``` is used to generate a new configuration each time, so, to change the settings of a K-fold cross-validation test the file ```python/create_configuration_yaml.py``` must be changed accordingly.
-Scripts can be used also to train multiple networks, each with a different test set.
+The python file ```python/create_configuration_yaml.py``` is used to generate a new configuration each time, so to change the settings of a K-fold cross-validation test, the file ```python/create_configuration_yaml.py``` must be changed accordingly.
+Scripts can also be used to train multiple networks, each with a different test set.

 Example train 5 Ultralytics networks:
 ```